anandaroop/gh-pr-helper/README.md

 # gh-pr-helper

-Quickie Chrome Extension hack with GitHub API
+Quickie Chrome Extension hack with GitHub API, from 2017.

 This adds a couple of missing features to GitHub's PR review UI: